-Under Rule 2.21 of the ACE LR, only advisers who present, submit or disclose an application, circular or any other document to Bursa Securities on behalf of an applicant or a listed corporation, must file undertakings with Bursa Securities.
+Under Rule 2.21 of the ACE LR, only advisers who present, submit or disclose an application, circular or any information or other document to Bursa Securities on behalf of an applicant or a listed corporation, must file undertakings with Bursa Securities.

-2.8 Must an adviser who is subject to Rule 2.21 of the ACE LR file an undertaking each time it acts for a listed corporation?
+2.8 Must an adviser who is subject to Rule 2.21(1) of the ACE LR file an undertaking each time it acts for a listed corporation?

-No, an adviser who is subject to Rule 2.21 has to file only 1 undertaking.
+No, an adviser who is subject to Rule 2.21(1) has to file only 1 undertaking.
 Such undertaking will be applicable for all clients.
 The form of the undertaking has been prescribed in Appendix 2A of the ACE LR.

-2.9 When must an adviser who is subject to Rule 2.21 of the ACE LR file an undertaking with Bursa Securities?
+2.9 When must an adviser who is subject to Rule 2.21(1) of the ACE LR file an undertaking with Bursa Securities?

-An adviser who is subject to Rule 2.21 must file an undertaking with Bursa Securities before the submission of documents to Bursa Securities.
-All advisers who may act as principal adviser under the SC's Principal Advisers Guidelines may file the undertaking immediately if they have not already done so.
+An adviser who is subject to Rule 2.21(1) must file an undertaking with Bursa Securities before the submission of documents to Bursa Securities.